tumblenet/www.tumblenet.ga/README.md

 See also the list of [contributors](https://github.com/tumblenet/tumblenet-home-beta/contributors) who participated in this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE] file for details

 ## Acknowledgments
 * Hat tip to anyone who's code was used